Adriqun/C-CPP-SDL2/README.md

 # Portfolio
 My large projects

-For example one of my projects below.
+For example one of my projects game "Ninja" below.

-Game "Ninja".
 I started 2016.07.01 in holiday.
 Below exploding menu